arborchat/arborchat/index.md

 If you think about it, most things you say in a conversation are a response to what someone else just said.
 Arbor simply captures that information and uses it to help you make sense of very large conversations.
 Ever get confused when many people respond to a message at around the same time?
 Arbor makes that situation coherent.

+Are you technically inclined?
+You may be interested in our [technical overview](/technical-overview.md), which digs a lot deeper into the parts of Arbor and how they work.

 # Status

 Arbor started in February 2018 as a wacky idea.
 We implemented a proof-of-concept system that embodies chat as a tree over the course of the next ten months, and we were really pleased by the results.
 However, this system had some serious flaws due to its proof-of-concept nature.
 It had no security, and no good way to build security.
 We've started over, but this time we're building something serious.
 It takes a lot of work to build a secure communication platform from the ground up, so it's slow going.